 Interaction between faculty and students is an integral part of the learning process at Winthrop.
 Individual advisement sessions between students and their advisers provide opportunities for students to learn more about the philosophy behind the required degree program as well as career opportunities for specific majors.
-Through stimulating informal discussions, the advisement process enhances and supplements the learning that takes place in the classroom.
+The advisement process enhances and supplements the learning that takes place in the classroom.